Barbie: Mermaid Power

-Barbie: Mermaid Power or Barbie Mermaid Power is a 2022 animated musical adventure comedy children's television film directed by Emory Ronald "Ron" Myrick and written by Ann Austen.
+Barbie: Mermaid Power or Barbie Mermaid Power is a 2022 CGI-animated musical adventure comedy children's television film directed by Emory Ronald "Ron" Myrick and written by Ann Austen.

-The 40th entry in the Barbie film series, it debuted in Australia on 9Go! on 17 August 2022 before its release in the United States on Netflix a fortnight later alongside an accompanying soundtrack album.
+The 40th entry in the Barbie film series, it debuted in Australia on 9Go! on 17 August 2022 before its release in the United States and globally on Netflix a fortnight later alongside an accompanying soundtrack album.
 The film also had theatrical releases in the British Isles and Europe throughout October and November.

 Background

-The title and the promotional artwork for this film was revealed by former Mattel president, Richard L. Dickson, while putting out a presentation for analysts and the company's board of directors on 18 February 2022, which also hinted at a possible future film entry: "Barbie: Epic Road Trip".'
+The title and the promotional artwork for the film was revealed by former Mattel president, Richard L. Dickson, while putting out a presentation for analysts and the company's board of directors on 18 February 2022, which also hinted at a possible future film entry: "Barbie: Epic Road Trip".'